 Trauma therapy is a delicate process.
-I truly understand the fear and vulnerability you are feeling.
+As a Certified Clinical Trauma Professional, I truly understand the fear and vulnerability you are feeling.
 Brene Brown once stated, “Courage starts with showing up and letting ourselves be seen.”
 You are courageous! even if it is scary.
 Think of all you have survived.
 You are courageous!

 It is my goal to meet each client where they are in life allowing them to guide their own destiny.
 I believe in the power of knowledge.
 I often incorporate education into my time with each client.
 I find knowledge to be an empowering truth (John 8:32).

 I view each client as having the potential to reach the goals set into motion through the counseling process.
 We live in a world that brings us down.
 It is my desire for each of my clients to recognize there is hope in this world and it begins with positive self-talk and self-compassion.
 Together we work to build this foundation on the truth that they are created for a plan and a purpose (Jeremiah 29:11).

 Working as a therapist is the greatest honor.
 It is my joy to walk the difficult journey with each person who has come into my life.
 Together, with my clients, we laugh…we cry…we grieve…we celebrate… we rejoice (Romans 12:15).

 I am passionate.
 I counsel from my heart.